Batch Jobs Guide

 self.destroy_on_complete = false

-# Number of lines/records for each slice
+# Number of records per slice (the default)

 input_category slice_size: 100